-Our findings in the previous subsection-the decline of labor share in tandem with the increase in capital-labor ratio after new technology adoption-are very difficult to rationalize if the new technology simply brings an increase in TFP.
+Our findings in the previous subsection-the decline of labor share in tandem with the increase in capital-labor ratio after new technology adoption-are very difficult to rationalize if the new technology simply increases TFP.
 Then, what are the implications of these findings for production function?
-The recent literature on factoraugmenting technical changes, such as Doraszelski and Jaumandreu (2018), Zhang (2019), Raval (2022), and Demirer (2022), suggest that our findings may be explained by incorporating labor-augmenting technical changes.
-Although we could employ such an approach, taking advantage of the data where we can directly observe technology for each plant, we adopt a more straightforward approach-estimating production functions separately for each technology, as it is more natural to assume that the shapes of the production function for each technology are different.
+The recent literature on factor-augmenting technical changes, such as Doraszelski and Jaumandreu (2018), Zhang (2019), Raval (2022), and Demirer (2022), suggests that our findings may be explained by incorporating labor-augmenting technical changes.
+Although we could employ such an approach, we adopt a more straightforward one.
+Taking advantage of the data where we can directly observe technology for each plant, we estimate production functions separately by technology because it is more natural to assume that the shape of production functions differs across technologies.